survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 ...
 ```

-If you run the development server again (`npm start`), you should see something more familiar:
+If you restart the development server (terminate it and run `npm start`), you should see something more familiar:

 ![No refresh, but better output](images/no-refresh2.png)